 3. The undisclosed information, “in fairness,” should be considered together, because it: (1) will provide a more complete picture of the evidence in this case; and (2) may contain exculpatory evidence applicable to Defendants’ defenses.
 Tri-State Zoo, at *10–11.

 The Court order specifically excluded documents written by attorneys, because “opinion” work product has greater protection than “fact” work product.
 All reports by investigators were fair game for production.

 Attorneys frequently retain investigators or experts whose work product is factual in nature.
 For example, construction defect experts could have a substantial number of photos from site inspections and reports from destructive testing that are, at their core, factual.
 Using the work product doctrine as both a sword to support a cause of action and the privilege to withhold unhelpful information truly subverts the entire point of being truthful to the Court.

-Investigative information can be organized in CaseFleet as Facts.
+Investigative information can be organized in CaseFleet's chronology software as Facts.
 The first step before reviewing any information is creating source tags for documents.
 In the above case, tags could be created for the claimed violations of the Endangered Species Act.
 As attorneys conduct review, photos showing alleged violations can be tagged accordingly.

-Attorneys and experts can also generate investigative reports by reviewing the evidence and creating facts outlining key events and findings.
+Attorneys and experts can also use this investigative journalism software to generate reports by reviewing the evidence and creating facts outlining key events and findings.
 The information within such reports can be used for pleadings, motion practice, and deposition preparation.
 However, the reports themselves could be subject to discovery requests, and should be issue coded accordingly.
 Each report generated from CaseFleet in Word format will contain a header identifying it as protected work product.
 Reports then be uploaded back to CaseFleet, tagged as work product, and included in a privilege log of documents excluded from production.

 About the Author